 Here at Cairns Funeral Directors, we specialise in taking care of everything related to the funeral side of things, but what about when it comes to the wake?
 If you have never had to go through the process of planning anything like it before, then here are some of the basics.
 This is a list of some of the essential things that make a wake different from a funeral.

-- The general feeling is that following the sombre, almost strict regulations of a funeral, a wake is put on afterwards in order to allow attendees to relax, talk to one another and reminisce about the loved one’s life.
+The general feeling is that following the sombre, almost strict regulations of a funeral, a wake is put on afterwards in order to allow attendees to relax, talk to one another and reminisce about the loved one’s life.

 One big factor that distinguishes a wake from a funeral is the heavy focus on food and drink, with the deceased’s family usually putting on a buffet type spread for people to have after the funeral service.
 In many ways, this almost turns into something of a party in which mourners can commemorate their lost one’s life in a more traditionally celebratory manner.

 How Does A Wake Continue The Celebration Of A Loved One?